-Please aim for not having to use this overflow!
-If you pump delivers too much water, you can always insert a valve between your pump and the water buffer to fine-tune the amount of water.
+Closed standing base - available with pre- Fittings for tanking L and overflow between your pump and the water buffer to fine-tune the amount of water.

-The black connection is supposed to be mounted into the $2^{nd}$ hole in the center.
+The black connection is supposed to be mounted into the 2^{nd} hole in the center.
 This is where you connect your pump to fill the buffer.